 (b) if only part of the claim is admitted the professional should make clear which parts of the claim are admitted and which are denied.

-(d) if the professional is unable to admit or deny the claim, the professional should identify any further information which is required.
+(d) if the professional is unable to admit or deny the claim, the professional should explain why and identify any further information which is required.

-(e) if the professional disputes the estimate of the Claimant's financial loss, the Letter of Response should set out the professional's estimate.
-If an estimate cannot be provided, the professional should explain why and should state when he will be in a position to provide an estimate.
-This information should be sent to the Claimant as soon as reasonably possible.
+(e) if the professional disputes the estimate of the claimant's financial loss, the Letter of Response should set out the professional's estimate.
+If an estimate cannot be provided, the professional should explain why and when he will be in a position to provide an estimate.
+The professional's estimate should be sent to the claimant as soon as reasonably possible.

-The Letter of Settlement will normally be a without prejudice letter and should be sent if the professional intends to make proposals for settlement.
+9.3.1 Any Letter of Settlement may be an open letter, a without prejudice letter, a without prejudice save as to costs letter or an offer made pursuant to Part 36 of the Civil Procedure Rules and should be sent if the professional intends to make proposals for settlement of all or part of the claim.
 It should:

-(a) set out the professional's views to date on the claim identifying those issues which the professional believes are likely to remain in dispute and those which are not.
-(The Letter of Settlement does not need to include this information if the professional has sent a Letter of Response.)
+(a) set out the professional's views on the claim identifying those issues which the professional believes are likely to remain in dispute and those which are not.
+(The Letter of Settlement does not need to include this information if it is already included in a Letter of Response.)

-(b) make a settlement proposal or identify any further information which is required before the professional can formulate its proposals.
+(b) make a settlement proposal or identify any further information which is required before the professional can formulate its proposal.

 (c) where additional documents are relied upon, copies should be provided.

-If the Letter of Response denies the claim in its entirety and there is no Letter of Settlement, it is open to the Claimant to commence proceedings.
+9.4.1 If the Letter of Response denies the claim in its entirety and there is no Letter of Settlement, it is open to the claimant to commence court proceedings.

-In any other circumstance, the professional and the Claimant should commence negotiations with the aim of concluding those negotiations within 6 months of the date of the Letter of Acknowledgment (NOT from the date of the Letter of Response).
+9.4.2 In any other circumstance, the professional and the claimant should commence negotiations with the aim of resolving the claim within 6 months of the date of the Letter of Acknowledgment (NOT from the date of the Letter of Response).